bbauska/Coursera-Bootstrap/README.md

 <b>npm start</b>

--   This should open your *index.html* page in your default browser.
+-   This should open your <i>index.html</i> page in your default browser.

--   If you now open the *index.html* page in an editor and make changes and save, the browser should immediately refresh to reflect the changes.
+-   If you now open the <i>index.html</i> page in an editor and make changes and save, the browser should immediately refresh to reflect the changes.

 ### Setting up .gitignore

--   Next, create a file in your project directory named *.gitignore* (<b>Note</b>: the name starts with a period)Then, add the following to the .gitignore file
+-   Next, create a file in your project directory named <i>.gitignore</i>
+    (<b>Note</b>: the name starts with a period)Then, add the following to the .gitignore file